karalabe/ssz/README.md

 }
 ```

-In order to encode/decode such a (standalone) object via SSZ, it needs to implement the `ssz.StaticObject` interface:
+To encode/decode such an object via SSZ, it needs to implement the `ssz.StaticObject` interface:

 ```go
 type StaticObject interface {